-No. In some markets there are MOPs that offer consumers a very large number (i.e. several hundreds) of investment options to choose from.
-Therefore, there is an almost endless number of combinations of MOPs and underlying investment options in these insurance markets.
-Consumers generally choose several different underlying investments and invest different amounts in each option in order to diversify their investment.
-Therefore, an approach assuming complete investment in a single investment option is not realistic as it does not reflect the real-life behavior of consumers.
-Given this, such approach would not improve the level of accuracy of the information received by consumers, for example on total costs.
+No. In some markets there are MOPs that offer consumers a very large number (ie, several hundreds) of investment options to choose from.
+There is therefore an almost endless number of combinations of MOPs and underlying investment options in these insurance markets.
+Consumers choose several different underlying investments and invest different amounts in each option in order to diversify their investment.
+Therefore, very often there is not a complete investment in a single investment option that meets the demands of the consumer.
+Given this, an approach assuming complete investment in a single investment in a single investment option would not improve the level of accuracy of the information received by consumers, for example on total costs.

 Besides, if the cost of the insurance contract were included in the total cost in each of the underlying specific information documents, the cost of the insurance contract would be calculated several times instead of once.
 This would be very confusing and would mislead the consumers in relation to the total cost of the product.
-The current approach, that allows the use of a generic KID, meets the need to rationalize the pre-contractual information and allows consumers to have a general overview of the product.
+The current approach, which allows the use of a generic KID, meets the need to rationalise the precontractual information and allows consumers to have a general overview of the product.

-The great diversity of underlying investment options is possible thanks to the current Article 10(b), which enables the PRIIPs manufacturer to produce a generic KID combined with the document produced by the underlying investment option.
-Removing the current 10(b) option would lead to a reduced number of underlying options and hence hinder the customer's possibility to choose from a wide variety of investment options.
+The current Article 10(b) enables the PRIIPs manufacturer to produce a generic KID combined with the document produced by the underlying investment option and allows for a great diversity of underlying investment options.
+Removing the current 10(b) option would restrict the customer's ability to choose from a wide variety of investment options.
 It would be very challenging to build a robust technical solution to comply with 10(a) and to always keep such a solution up to date with the latest data for all underlying investment options.

-Hence, it is essential to maintain the current 10(a) and 10(b) options which allow more flexibility and a more efficient use of the UCITS KIDs that will be produced directly from UCITS manufacturers.
+Hence, it is essential to maintain the current 10(a) and 10(b) options, which allow more flexibility and a more efficient use of the UCITS KIDs that will be produced directly by UCITS manufacturers.
 In any case, the client can access further information and professional advice based on the IDD provisions.